MasaCMS/documentation/08_contributing/02_to-documentation.md

 # Contribute to documentation

 Thank you for showing interest to contribute to the Masa CMS documentation.
-In this section we'll explain how you can help completing this documentation.
+In this section we'll explain how you can help completing the documentation.

-You have the option to make your changes directly on GitHub, [in your browser](#in-your-browser).
+You have the option to make changes directly on GitHub, [in your browser](#in-your-browser).
 This is ideal for small contributions.

 For larger contributions, it's easier to make your changes locally, [in your code editor](#in-your-code-editor).
 But this will require some work setting up the project locally.